1. What is Katrin’s Karepackage?

 12. How is the funding divided?

-All funding will be made on a first come, first served basis, subject to availability and verified through the health care system.
+All funding will be made on a first-come, first-serve basis, subject to availability and verified through the health care system.

 13. What happens if the funding runs out?